Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 The top K results will be retrieved based on the keyword text.

 Intuitively, no reranking will be performed even if a reranking method is specified.
 This means that if a user searches with only keywords and chooses fastText as the reranking method, the system will correct the reranking method to BM25 only (i.e. no reranking).

-## Team Member Contribution
-This amazing project cannot be put together without the contribution of each group member!
-The order below corresponds to the order in which we speak in our final presentation.

-**Yonglin**: Longformer, query expansion, search by keyword

-**Yun-Jing**: corpus-wide and topic-level data analysis

-**Ruobin**: web UI, on call CSS styling

-**Xiaoyu**: text bolding algorithm, database